conda/conda/docs/source/user-guide/configuration/use-condarc.rst

 to $HOME/.config should be used.
 ``CONDA_ROOT`` is the path for your base conda install.
 ``CONDA_PREFIX`` is the path to the current active environment.
+Note that any condarc files that exist in any of these special search path directories need to end in a valid yaml extension (".yml" or ".yaml").

 Conflict merging strategy
 -------------------------